 Outcome Details on Derivation of Outcome Follow-Up Survey Question(s) Core self-evaluation Existing scale from Judge (2009).
 The 12-item scale's response categories ranged from 1=strongly disagree to 4=strongly agree.
 Core self-evaluations (CSEs) represent a stable personality trait that attempts to capture one's self-perception.
 A positive self-image will correspond to a higher CSE, whereas those who view themselves more negatively will score lower in this category.
 This trait involves four personality dimensions: locus of control, neuroticism, generalized self-efficacy, and self-esteem.
-Various studies have shown CSE scores to have predictive ability for work outcomes such as job satisfaction and job performance. a К3 Life Challenges Index A new scale adapted for PACE from a longer instrument by Kessler et al. (1998).
+Various studies have shown CSE scores to have predictive ability for work outcomes such as job satisfaction and job performance. a K3 Index of Life Challenges A new scale adapted for PACE from a longer instrument by Kessler et al. (1998).
 Average of five items of frequency of situations that interfered with school, work, job search, or family responsibilities.
 The response categories ranged from 1=never to 5=very often.
 Missing if four or more responses are blank. • Childcare arrangements • Transportation • Alcohol or drug use • An illness or health condition • Another situation K7 Social Support Index Existing scale from Hoven (2012).
-The 10- item scale response categories ranged from 1=strongly disagree to 4=strongly agree.
+The 10-item scale response categories ranged from 1=strongly disagree to 4=strongly agree.
 It is a short-form version of the Social Provisions Scale of Cutrona and Russell (1987), a scale that has 24 items.
-K5 Stress Index Existing scale from Cohen et al. (1983).
-This scale was first used in the PACE Basic Information Form and has since then been included in both follow-up instruments.
-The 4-item scale captured perceived stress.
+K5 Stress Index Existing scale from Cohen, Kamarck, and Mermelstein (1983).
+This scale was first used in the PACE Basic Information Form, and has since then been included in both follow-up surveys.
 The response categories ranged from 1=never to 4=very often.
 K8

-&lt;sup>a Judge et al. (1997, 1998); Judge and Bono (2001).
+&lt;sup>a Judge and Bono (2001); Judge, Locke, and Durham (1997, 1998).

-Exhibit B-4: Details on Specifications for Survey-Based Other Life Outcomes in Chapter 5
+Exhibit B-4: Details on Specifications for Survey-based Family Economic Well-being Outcomes in Chapter 5